Investing in biotech stocks on the ASX can be a mixed bag

 Before we go any further, let’s take a look at the two different biotech stocks you could buy.

-The big and small of biotechnology
+The big and small of biotech stocks on the ASX

 CSL Ltd [ASX:CSL] is a well-known Aussie brand.